f5devcentral/f5-agility-labs-nginx/docs/class4/intro.rst

 Getting Started
 ---------------

-The infrastructure is all ready for you but we are going to clear out everything so we can practice the installation steps.
+The infrastructure is already setup for you; however, we are going to clear out everything so we can practice the installation steps.
 To do this, we will utilize ssh to connect to the nginx-manager server and run the `reset.sh` script in the home directory of the centos user.

+The **nginx-manager** is the instance that provides the NGINX Instance Manager API, metrics endpoint and user interface to use.
+It also functions as the reciever for the nginx-agent component on the NGINX instances.
+**Run all lab activities from the nginx-manager unless specified**

+The NGINX machines are there to provide a cross section of installation options.